sulfur + oxygen → sulfur dioxide

 N2(g) + O2(g) → 2NO(g)

-Nitrogen monoxide gas can be oxidised further in air to produce nitrogen dioxide gas, NO2.
+Nitrogen oxide gas can be oxidised further in air to produce nitrogen dioxide gas, NO2.

-These two oxides of nitrogen are together represented by the formula NOx.
+These two oxides of nitrogen are together called NOx.
 They are atmospheric pollutants.
 They can react in sunlight with other substances to produce a hazy, harmful smog.
-Nitrogen dioxide is toxic.
-It can cause bronchitis and other lung diseases.
-It also dissolves in water in the clouds, forming an acidic solution that contributes to acid rain.

-Write a balanced equation for the reaction between nitrogen monoxide and oxygen, forming nitrogen dioxide.
+Write a balanced equation for the reaction between nitrogen monoxide and oxide, forming nitrogen dioxide.
 Include state symbols in your answer.

 2NO(g) + O2(g) → 2NO2(g)